nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Wrap the `DarkModeButtonChallenge` button in the `memo` HOC to make sure the component only renders when the props change
+- Wrap the `DarkModeButtonChallenge` button in the `memo` HOC to make sure the component only renders when its props change.
+This will prevent the component from rendering unless its props have changed
+- 💡 Note that the component will still render when its internal state changes
-- Use the `useMemo` hook to optimize the 'ThemeProviderChallenge' context
+- Use the `useMemo` hook to optimize the `ThemeProviderChallenge` context
-- To see a preview of the working version, open http://localhost:3000/solutions/step-09-usememo-memo in your browser and click on "Show Filters" and note how "Dark mode button rendered" isn't triggered in the console output
+- 💡 This will prevent the Provider's `value` from changing at each render, thereby causing a render of all the users of the `useTheme` hook

 </div>